 Where do cost values come from?

-- As an Input Variables (Utility Rates or Product Costs).
-Costs which are required to outputting cost-related results are always automated for the users on the onset of creating a new project.
+As Input Variables (Utility Rates or Product Costs).
+Costs that are required to outputting cost-related results are always automated for the users at the onset of creating a new project.
 These values are based on your building location and use-type.
-At any moment, users is free to edit the cost input to better estimate a region and scenario best cost value for this category.
-Input Cost Variable's can be found in the Baseline Energy>Utility Rates, and Change Options pages in cove.tool.
+At any moment, users are free to edit the cost input to better estimate a region and scenario best cost value for this category.
+Input Cost Variable's can be found in the Baseline Energy>General>Utility Rates, and Change Options pages in cove.tool.

-Not initially in the automated values, however, the user has the ability to modify the cost inputs in any section of the tool to include these additions on top of the automated cost per square-foot, or total costs, provided by cove.tool.
-For example, cove.tool might estimate that a glazing product alone would be $0.75/sf, but if a user wanted to include overhead to the analysis, then they would need to identity how much additional cost/sf overhead would be, then add it to the product cost.
+For other products and systems, general overhead and profit is not automatically included.
+Users have the ability to modify the cost inputs in any section of the tool to include these additions on top of the automated cost per square-foot, or total costs, provided by cove.tool.
+For example, cove.tool might estimate that a glazing product alone would be $0.75/sf, but if a user wanted to include overhead to the analysis, then they would need to identify how much additional cost/sf overhead would be, then add it to the product cost.

 Does cove.tool calculate first-costs?